microsoft/review-hub/CONTRIBUTING.md

 - Otherwise take the following steps in updating your solution.

-- Pull the latest changes from master.
+- Pull the latest changes from main.

 - If you would like to retain any changes done on the solution in your environment.
 First follow the export guide, skipping the pull request step.
-This should merge the changes from master with your changes.
+This should merge the changes from main with your changes.
 Then follow the remainder of the import guide.

 - Pack the solution file using power platform cli, as shown in the code snippet.